-Are you a style maven?
+Are you a fashionista?
 A baseball junkie?
 A notorious eccentric?
 An unabashed bookworm?

 From traditional to hip and chic to cozy, there's a personality match for just about everyone among Chicago's long list of exciting hotels and hostels.

 The hipster: The Robey

 The Robey Cabana Club @AdrianGaut coutesy of GRUPO HABITA

 Located in a historic building in Chicago’s cool Wicker Park neighborhood, The Robey blends the building’s original Art Deco detailing with contemporary upgrades.
 This 89-room hotel was named one of 2017’s “Best New Hotels in the World” by Travel + Leisure.
 The streamlined, sophisticated style and unique touches (think Bluetooth-enabled sound systems and custom-made terrazzo tiles) make for an unexpected stay.